liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-views.markdown

         </com.liferay.mobile.screens.viewsets.defaultviews.auth.login.LoginView>

-2. Insert the `LoginScreenlet` in any of your activities or fragments, using your new layout as the `liferay:layoutId` attribute's value.
-In this case, `@layout/login_compact` is used as the `liferay:layoutId` attribute's value.
+2. Insert your view's screenlet in any of your activities or fragments, using your new layout as the `liferay:layoutId` attribute's value.
+For example, to use the new `login_compact` layout, insert `LoginScreenlet` in an activity or fragment and set the `liferay:layoutId` attribute to `@layout/login_compact`.

-A good example of this approach is the [`SignUpScreenlet`](https://github.com/liferay/liferay-screens/blob/master/android/library/viewsets/src/main/res/layout/sign_up_material.xml) in the Material viewset.
+Another good example of this approach is the [`SignUpScreenlet`](https://github.com/liferay/liferay-screens/blob/master/android/library/viewsets/src/main/res/layout/sign_up_material.xml) in the Material viewset.
 It uses the default base view class and a custom layout with a different theme, colors, and spacing.